csrhddlam/axial-deeplab/README.md

 This repository is built for stand-alone axial-attention.
-Now we support the training and testing code of image classification on the imagenet dataset.
+Now we support the training and testing code of image classification on the ImageNet dataset.

 ## How to use